dkhamsing/DKImageBrowser/README.md

 - `DKBackgroundColor` Background color of the image browser.
 The default is white.
 - `DKImagePadding` Padding around the images.
 The default is 20.
 - `DKImageWidth` Width of the main image being displayed.
 The default is the width of the screen -100.
+- `DKStartIndex` Starting image index.
+The default is 0 (first image).
 - `DKThumbnailStripHeight` Height of the thumbnail strip.
 The default is 100.
 - `DKThumbnailStripPosition`  Position of the thumbnail strip, either `DKThumbnailStripPositionTop` or `DKThumbnailStripPositionBottom`.
 The default is `DKThumbnailStripPositionBottom`.